Available in Classic and VPC

 Log in from Docker CLI

-To use the Naver Cloud Platform’s Container Registry, you need Docker Engine 1.10 or higher.
+To use NAVER Cloud Platform's Container Registry, you need Docker Engine 1.10 or higher.

 When an applicable version is installed, you can log in to the endpoint using Docker CLI.

-The following describes how to log in to an endpoint using Docker CLI.
+To log in to an endpoint using Docker CLI, follow these steps:

-• Endpoint: Check Public endpoint or Private endpoint from the details page of the registry.
+- Endpoint: Check Public endpoint or Private endpoint on the registry details interface.

-• Account ID: Check the Access Key of the API authentication key.
+- Account ID: Check the Access Key ID of the API authentication key.

-2. Enter the access command in the terminal and connect to the registry.
+Enter the access command in the terminal and access the registry.

-• You can also check the command from the Access commands field in the details page of the registry.
-If you click the Guide button, then you can also check upload (push) and download (pull) commands in addition to the login command.
+<access-key-id>,<registry-name>,<region-code>, and<secret-key>. - You can also check the command from the Access commands field in the details interface of the registry.
+Click the User guide button to check upload (push) and download (pull) commands in addition to the login command.

 $ docker login -u <access-key-id> <registry-name>.<region-code>.ncr.ntruss.com